YSaxon/boltworks/README.md

 [docs](https://ysaxon.github.io/boltworks/)

 The main features are:
+* A fast and flexible way of posting nested information in a dynamically expandable GUI format
 * Easy CLI parsing using the ArgParse library (or an automagic function parser that determines what params you need)
 * Easy callbacks on buttons and other GUI elements
-* A fast and flexible way of posting lots of information in a dynamically expandable GUI format

 ## Getting Started